Telehealth: Earliest instances

 Although, traditional medicine relies on in-person care, the need and want for remote care has existed from the Roman and pre-Hippocratic periods in antiquity.
 The elderly and infirm who could not visit temples for medical care sent representatives to convey information on symptoms and bring home a diagnosis as well as treatment.
 In Africa, villagers would use smoke signals to warn neighboring villages of disease outbreak.
 The beginnings of telehealth have existed through primitive forms of communication and technology.
 The exact date of origin for Telehealth is unknown, but it was known to have been used during the Bubonic Plague.
-That version of Telehealth was far different from how we know it today.
+That version of telehealth was far different from how we know it today.
 During that time, they were communicating by heliograph and bonfire.
 Those were used to notify other groups of people about famine and war.
-Those are not using any form of technology yet but are starting to spread the idea of connectivity among groups of people who geographically couldn't be together.
+Those are not using any form of technology yet but are starting to spread the idea of connectivity among groups of people who geographically could not be together.